shippy/outer-wilds-czech/README.md

 ## Contributors / Thanks

-- V�clav Soukup for brainstorming the names of planetary bodies with me + translating the UI
+- Václav Soukup for brainstorming the names of planetary bodies with me + translating the UI
-- Agnieszka Buchtov� for Ilex's rhymes
+- Agnieszka Buchtová for Ilex's rhymes
 - @xen-42 for creating the mod to sub in the Czech text in English's stead
 - @MegaPiggy for selflessly contributing a fix we didn't realize we'd needed
+- Zbyněk Piech for test-flying and otherwise beta-testing